The 2021 Norwegian Parliamentary Election

 The plot shows the probability that a party would get above the 4% threshold if an election had been held during a given week.

-The Green Party (MDG) currently has a 19.5% probability of getting more than 4% of the national vote at the next election.
-The equivalent probability for the Liberal Party (V) is 12.9%.
-For the Christian Democratic Party (KrF) it is 11.7%, and for the Red Party (R) 7.2%.
+The Liberal Party (V) currently has a 90.7% probability of getting more than 4% of the national vote.
+The equivalent probability for the Red Party (R) is 89.5%.
+For the Green Party (MDG) it is 88.6%, and for the Christian Democratic Party (KrF) 49.5%.

 How many seats will each party get?